-Deviates from Standard Does Not Meet (Twelve IIS) Non-Conformant Fault: The IIS (Nine IIS) Does Not Throwa Fault: The IIS throws a fault as required by the standard, but properly catches an authentication failure, but the fault thrown by the IIS does not conform to returns the authentication failure where only HL7 the fault defined by the CDC WSDL. responses are supposed to be returned rather than throwing a SOAP fault dedicated to authentication failures.
+Deviates from Standard Does Not Meet (12 IIS) Non-Conformant Fault: The IIS (Eight IIS) Does Not Throw a Fault: The IIS throws a fault as required by the standard, properly catches an authentication failure, but the fault thrown by the IIS does not but returns the authentication failure conform to the fault defined by the CDC where only HL7 responses are supposed to WSDL. be returned rather than throwing a SOAP fault dedicated to authentication failures.